appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Adding provider logo

-Place the logo image of the new provider in this folder: `./public/images/oauth2`.
-Your logo should be a *.png* 100×100px file with the same name as the provider name specified in the configuration array, but in lowercase.
-Leave 30px padding around the logo for visual consistency with other providers.
+Place the logo image of the new provider in `./public/images/oauth2` folder.
+The logo should be a *.png* 100×100px file with the same name as the provider name as specified in the configuration array, but in lowercase.
+Leave a 30px padding around the logo for visual consistency with other providers.

 ### Adding provider class